wiseman-timelord/Jules-Text-Game-Experiment/README.md

 # Jules-Text-Game-Experiment
+Status: Planning

+Description:
 I am testing making a procedurally generating text art game.
+It may not happen.
+Jules needs this to be public.